 If your vehicle's declared a total loss, speak with your insurance company to make sure you understand all your options.
 If you're an Esurance customer, we're here to help.
 Call 1-800-ESURANCE (1-800-378-7262) anytime, day or night.

 Gap insurance can help drivers save

-Learn how gap insurance can help cover the difference between a car's ACV and what you owe on it.
+Learn how gap insurance helps cover the difference between a car's ACV and what you owe on it.

 After the crash